ish-888/practice_prob1/README.md

 # practice_prob1
-C program to calculate the area of rectangle
+C program to calculate the area of rectangle using hard coded inputs.